basement game room outfitted with pool table and couch

 group of friends playing video games in a converted basement game room

-7. High-Tech Gaming Room
+10. High-Tech Gaming Room

 If your leisure time is spent adventuring in other worlds, where better to command your party than from your own high-tech gaming headquarters?
 Whether you adventure on Hyrule, the Starship Enterprise or WoW, you’ll want the right atmosphere and all the creature comforts you need to keep you focused on winning.
 That means a dedicated gaming station — or more than one if you game with friends.
 Tuck a table and chairs into a corner for planning or tabletop gaming, and add LED strip lighting with color change modes to keep things interesting.
 Don’t forget to plan in floor space for VR gaming so you can really get into the action.

-8. An Old-Fashioned Family Game Room
+11. Family Workout Game Room

-9. Neighborhood Pub Hangout
+15. Neighborhood Pub Hangout

 Evoke the atmosphere of your favorite pub with a few deft touches.
 Keep the lighting cozy and decorate with kitschy liquor adverts.
 Install a bar, complete with kegs and taps if that’s your vibe, and provide comfortable bar chairs for hanging out.
 Add a pool table — with the appropriate lamp above it, of course — and tile one wall with thick cork tiles as a backdrop for dartboards.

-10. A Basement Skate Park
+16. A Basement Skate Park

 Who's got the coolest basement hangout in town?
 It could be you if you build a skatepark in your basement.
 It's a surprisingly easy project, especially if you (or your kids) have a bunch of skater buds.
 You need a decent concrete floor as a base to build on.
 From there, you can find plans for ramps, pipes and grind boxes you can build with plywood and foot lumber.
 Paint a wall or two with blackboard paint and let the kids go to town decorating with their own graffiti and tags.

-Whether you're reclaiming an outdated basement playroom or starting fresh with an unfinished cellar, we hope these ideas help inspire you to build your personal ultimate basement game room.
+Whether you’re reclaiming an outdated basement playroom or starting fresh with an unfinished cellar, we hope these ideas help inspire you to build your personal ultimate basement game room.
 You deserve the space to have your favorite kind of fun.
+For more tips on transforming other areas in your home, check out the SmartStop blog.

 Share